Update: November 15, 2017

 People in the state of Oklahoma are 12 times as likely as New Yorkers to be killed by police.

-People in Oklahoma City are 20 times as likely as people in New York City to be shot and killed by police!
+People in Oklahoma City are 20 times [11 times, see update, above] as likely as people in New York City to be shot and killed by police!
+New York City has about 2.5 times more police officers per capita.
+That means an officer in Oklahoma City is about 50 times more likely than an NYPD officer to shoot and kill somebody.
+[27 times, see update above]

 These differences are huge!
 Shocking!
 Unbelievable!